FrazShabbir/FrazShabbir/README.md

 Hi there 👋 I am Fraz Shabbir

 Recent Projects:
-- Ezifolio Where you can create your portfolio website in 5 minutes https://ezifolio.com/ (Updating daily)
+- Ezifolio Where you can create your portfolio website in just 5 minutes upload your career and educatio  details https://ezifolio.com/
+(Updating daily)
 - 🔭 I’m currently working in Laravel, Python Django.
 - 🌱 I’m currently learning New Sklls and Practicing Cloud